AOSauron/lcleaner/README.md

 # lcleaner

-**LCleaner - A free alternative of CCleaner for Linux, made for managing and cleaning your linux distro.**
+**LCleaner - A free alternative to CCleaner, made for managing and cleaning your Linux distro.**

 *Open source project, light tool for linux*